Filing a complaint in your state

 Goodwin University is committed to providing the best academic experience through a robust curriculum, inclusive learning experience, and support services.
 The University would also like to ensure that all students are treated fairly and with respect, whether they are a Connecticut student or taking the Goodwin program online from another state.

 To ensure transparency and disclosure to our students, we are in a strict compliance with federal and interstate regulations and agreements.
 The following page is dedicated to sharing information about grievances process, state authorizations, and professional licensure.

 Filing a complaint at Goodwin University

 Goodwin University treats its programs as a form of on-the-job training for its students.
 For that reason, any complaint or suggestion regarding a class should be discussed first with the instructor.
 If a student is unable to satisfactorily address the problem, (s)he should make an appointment with the appropriate Dean.
-After that, appeals may be made, in writing, to Goodwin University's Appeals Board (GUAB).
-All appeals should be sent to Danielle Wilken, Provost, Dean of Faculty, and Chair of the Appeals Board.
+After that, appeals may be made, in writing, to Goodwin University’s Appeals Board (GUAB).
+All appeals should be sent to the Chair of the Goodwin University Appeals Board.
 Decisions will be rendered in writing within two (2) weeks.

 The GUAB will also hear appeals on financial aid and conduct issues after the student has sought a remedy through the appropriate channels.
-All appeals should be sent to Danielle Wilken, Provost, Dean of Faculty, and Chair of the GUAB.
+All appeals should be sent to the Chair of the Goodwin University Appeals Board.
 Decisions will be rendered in writing within two (2) weeks.

 If you are still aggrieved after speaking to all of these people, you may call or write the Connecticut Office of Higher Education at 450 Columbus Boulevard, Suite 707; Hartford, CT 06103-1841.
 The phone number is (860) 947-1800.